You are the

 The source and the executables of

-LINUX operation system.
-There is a slight difference in the code as some
+WINDOWS and LINUX operation system.
+There is a slight difference in the code as

-necessary commands were not the part of the standard C++, so the platform has
+some necessary commands were not the part of the standard C++, so the platform

-to be chosen by a compilation option switch.
-There are other option switches in
+has to be chosen by a compilation option switch.
+There are other option

 manual.

-platforms, the content of which will only differ in that the WINDOWS packages
+the supported platforms, the content of which will only differ in that the

-will contain the POSIX interface files.
-There will be two executables in each
+WINDOWS packages will contain the POSIX interface files.
+There will be two

-package one compiled for consecutive, the other for multi-threaded execution,
+executables in each package one compiled for consecutive, the other for

 processor.